AKUZWE-Sheja/Oculus/README.md

 # Oculus

-A site that showcases women artisans' crafts
+A site that showcases women artisans' crafts.